byuflowlab/GXBeam.jl/README.md

  - Accurately models arbitrary systems of interconnected highly flexible composite beams.
     - Captures all geometric nonlinearities due to large deflections and rotations
     - Capable of using the full 6x6 Timoshenko beam stiffness matrix
- - Models arbitrary distributed forces/moments on beam elements using:
+ - Models arbitrary time-varying distributed forces/moments on beam elements using:
     - Dead forces/moments (which do not rotate as the beam element rotates)
     - Follower forces/moments (which rotate as the beam element rotates)
- - Models arbitrary prescribed forces/moments and/or displacements/rotations at the connection points between beam elements using:
+ - Models arbitrary time-varying prescribed forces/moments and/or displacements/rotations at the connection points between beam elements using:
     - Dead forces/moments (which do not rotate as the point rotates)
     - Follower forces/moments (which rotate as the point rotates)
- - Provides time functions to define the variation of the applied loads/displacements over time for both steady and unsteady simulations.
  - Capable of using arbitrary units (as long as they are compatible)
  - Simple result visualization using [WriteVTK](https://github.com/jipolanco/WriteVTK.jl)
  - Thoroughly validated against published analytical and computational results.